Animal Communicator and Author of

-East Tennessee Spay & Neuter is a 501(c)3 non-profit that provides vouchers and transport for low-cost spay-neuter surgeries, education to prevent pet surrenders, a pet food pantry, and assistance for veterinary care.
-So far, we've helped over 2,100 pets get surgery and shots!
-Our Pet Food Pantry also helps feed about 300 pets of very low-income families each month.
+East Tennessee Spay & Neuter is a 501(c)3 non-profit that provides vouchers for low-cost spay-neuter surgeries, education to prevent pet surrenders, a pet food pantry, and assistance for veterinary care.
+So far, we've helped over 2,700 pets get surgery and shots!
+Our Pet Food Pantry also helps feed over 500 pets of low-income families each month.
 These families love their pets dearly, but have fallen on hard times; it's so much better for the pets and people, as well as the whole community, to do what we can to keep them together!

 I'm looking for help in time, talent, materials, and money.
 If you would like to participate, please contact me!

 Here are three no-cost ways to help from ANYWHERE:

 1. Save e-waste such as cell phones, game controllers, iPod/iPads, GPSs, inkjet cartridges and more.
 Then send them (prepaid) to Planet Green, an American company that refurbishes and resells the items.
 ETSN makes cash for the items donated through our Planet Green site.
 Go to this website for a list of accepted items and a prepaid mailing label. www.planetgreenrecycle.com/etnspayneuter

 2. Shop at online merchants such as Amazon through our website's Help Us page.
 Costs you nothing, but we make a commission on what you buy. www.etnspay-neuter.org

 Use your credit card reward points to purchase a Visa-type gift card